 Our patented “SLIT” chip carrier approach for microelectronic packaging.

 “Alignment flat” design techniques to improve positional accuracy in ceramic microcircuits.

 Precision machining of complex designs in brittle materials.

 “Material specific” laser equipment designs for improved machining performance.

-Whether your application requires quick prototype delivery or cost competitive volume pricing you can count on Accu-Tech Laser Processing to produce your leading edge products of tomorrow.
+Whether your application requires quick prototype delivery or cost competitive volume pricing you can count on Accu-Tech to provide reliable laser services for your leading edge products.
 Accu-Tech also has a variety of single and multiple-beam systems across a wide spectrum of industrial wavelengths.
 This provides both our high and low volume customers with low cost solutions for their laser processing requirements.

 Our informative TECH NOTES will provide your engineers with guidelines that will help you better understand the specific laser considerations during the designing process.
 Select Contact Us to upload your CAD drawing data to us.
 Our engineering department is ready to help you.

 You can rely on our knowledgeable Inside Sales team to prepare a quote or answer questions regarding current orders in-house.
 Click or tap Contact Us to begin.